-- 1.1 'Safeguarding' is defined in Keeping Children Safe in Education (2021) as; - protecting children from maltreatment; - preventing the impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 'Child Protection' is the intervention that occurs when children have been significantly harmed or are at risk of significant harm. - 1.3 'Child' refers to everyone under the age of 18. - 1.4 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - 1.5 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Parkgate Primary School.
+- 1.1 'Safeguarding' is defined in Keeping Children Safe in Education (2022) as; - protecting children from maltreatment; - preventing the impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 'Child Protection' is the intervention that occurs when children have been significantly harmed or are at risk of significant harm. - 1.3 'Child' refers to everyone under the age of 18. - 1.4 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - 1.5 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Parkgate Primary School. - 1.6 Within this policy, we use the term 'victim', although it is recognised that not everyone considers themselves to be a victim or would want to be described in this way.
+We also recognise the importance of not using the terminology of 'perpetrator' in relation to children in cases where the behaviour can be harmful to both parties.
+The appropriate use of terminology will be determined on a case-by-case basis.